-- To prevent dew formation at indoor unit discharge area. - This control will be activated if: - Outdoor air temperature and Indoor pipe temperature judgment by microcontroller is fulfilled. - o When Cooling or Dry mode is operated more than 20 minutes or more. - This control stopped if: - o Compressor stopped. - o Remote control setting changed (fan speed / temperature). - o Outdoor air temperature and indoor intake temperature changed. - Fan speed, angle of louver (vertical airflow angle) will be adjusted accordingly in this control. - Fan speed will be increased slowly if the unit is in quiet mode but no change in normal cooling mode.
+- To prevent dew formation at indoor unit discharge area. - This control will be activated if: - o Outdoor air temperature and Indoor pipe temperature judgment by microcontroller is fulfilled. - When Cooling or Dry mode is operated more than 20 minutes or more. - This control stopped if: - o Compressor stopped. - o Remote control setting changed (fan speed / temperature). - Outdoor air temperature and indoor intake temperature changed. - Fan speed will be adjusted accordingly in this control.